-In checkerboarding, half of the devices in the field pulse together and then the other half of the devices in the field pulse together.
-The halves are like the red and black squares on a checkerboard.
-Pulses in each half-field are triggered by pulses in the other half-field.
-A relatively lengthy period of time passes between the triggering of a device and its pulsation $(\frac{1}{2}\tau_s)$ ; during that period, the other half-field becomes ready.
-In checkerboarding, half the devices are responding at any given instant.
+In checkerboarding, half of the devices in the field pulse together and then the other half of the devices pulse together.
+The halves are like red and black squares on a checkerboard.
+Pulses in each half-field are triggered by pulses from the other half-field.
+A relatively lengthy period of time passes between the triggering of a device and its pulsation ($\frac{1}{2}\tau_s$); meanwhile, the other half-field becomes ready.
+At any instant in checkerboarding, half the devices are responding.

 In wave activity, a first device does not become ready to receive a pulse produced by a second device that the first device has triggered.
 The first device becomes ready only after the second device has pulsed and the first device must wait for the cycle of pulsations to come around again.
-A device is in a responding condition for only a minor fraction of the wave period.
+In a wave phase, a device is in a responding condition for only a minor fraction of the wave period.
 If wavelengths become progressively longer, the fraction becomes progressively smaller.

-In processes that generate Shimmering Sensitivity, shown on the next page, a device passes from the checkerboarding phase into wave activity.
-The passage may operate so as to carry out a selecton.
+In a process that generates Shimmering Sensitivity, shown on the next page, a device passes from the checkerboarding phase into a wave phase.
+The checkerboarding phase is symmetrical but the wave phase is asymmetrical.
+Multiple possible wave phases turn into a single actual wave phase.
+Hence, the process operates so as to carry out a selecton.
 The passage can be continuous and fully controlled or it can be carried out in a jumpy fashion.
 The actual result may depend on whether the passage is continuous or jumpy.

 I further suggest that, in addition to the function of making a selection, the passage can generate an image that encodes the selection.
-Similarly, I suggest that a person experiences the making of a selection in actual life and that the making of a selection is an event that is recorded in memory.
+Similarly, I suggest that a person experiences the making of a selection in actual life and that the event is recorded in memory.

-Quad Net is conceived of as an elastic, rather plastic material that can handled and shaped for specific purposes.
+Turning to technical details, Quad Net is conceived of as an elastic, rather plastic material that can be handled and shaped for specific purposes.
 Accordingly, Quad Net can be stretched and interconnected to form certain shapes, of which the most important here is the Toroidal Quad Net or TQN.
 Images from the Quad Net paper illustrate such construction methods.
 Construction methods are intended to be congruent with development of neuronal tissues of an animal in the uterus.
-(Edelman.)
+(Edelman, Neural Darwinism.)